MBA90/efk/README.md

 > All endpoints assume the app is accessible at `http://localhost:8080`.
 If you're using Minikube, see the port-forward instructions above.

----

-## 🧠 Reminder: MongoDB Requirement

-To use the API successfully, ensure:
-- MongoDB is running on your local machine at `localhost:27017`
-- The database `userDB` is accessible
-- The Spring Boot app can reach your host via `host.docker.internal` or a proper IP binding

----

 ## 📊 Verifying Logs in Kibana